ysyk2021/the-strategy-paradox-why-committing-to-success-leads-to-failure-and-what-to-do-about-it/src/chapter-8-2.md

-Chapter: Techniques for Overcoming Cognitive Biases
+Techniques for Overcoming Cognitive Biases
 ===================================================

 In this chapter, we explore techniques for overcoming cognitive biases within the context of the book "The Strategy Paradox: Why Committing to Success Leads to Failure and What to Do About It."
 We delve into how cognitive biases can hinder effective decision-making and provide practical strategies to mitigate their impact.